opendatalabcz/certificate-watcher/README.md

 Currently supports:
 - simple string matching (`simple`)
   - looks if checked domain contains any of predefined strings
+- levenshtein distance (`levenshtein`)
+  - looks if checked domain is similar to predefined strings according to levenshtein ratio

 TODO:
 - [ ] Add configuration to certificate-processor